Practical guide to visiting Barcelona’s Sagrada Família

 What is the Sagrada Família?

-Buy your tickets in advance, because a spontaneous visit is unfortunately no longer possible nowadays, it is simply too crowded.
-In addition, keep in mind that you cannot order tickets for more than 9 people.
+Definitely buy your tickets in advance, because a spontaneous visit is no longer possible nowadays, it is simply too crowded.

 Tickets for the Sagrada Família are only sold online.
-I advise you to book on time because popular time slots are often not available anymore and depending on the time of the year last minute you may not be able to see the famous church from the inside at all.
-And do you want to cancel?
-No worries: you can cancel for free up to 48 hours before your visit.
+We advise you to book on time because popular time slots are often not available anymore and depending on the time of the year last minute you may not be able to see the famous church from the inside at all.

 1. Standard ticket with audioguide